urgas9/tree-bracket-representation/README.md

            / \
            F  G

-Could be simply presented as:
+could simply be presented as:

     A(CD)(E(F)(G))(I)

-But on the other hand, here are some examples of invalid tree strings:
+on the other hand, here are some examples of invalid tree strings:

-    A(CD)a
-    ()
-    (A)
+    A(CD)a      // there is undefined node a
+    ()          // two errors: the root node and its first child have no name (A)         // the root node has no name

 ## Example usage in Go